 Investments in mortgage pass-through securities are subject to market risks for fixed income securities which include, but are not limited to, market risk, interest rate risk and credit risk.
-Although the value of a mortgage-pass through security may decline when interest rates rise, the converse is not necessarily true, since in period of declining interest rates the mortgages underlying the security are more likely to be prepaid cause the Fund to purchase new securities at market rates, which usually will be lower.
-Mortgage pass through securities also are subject to prepayment risk and extension risk.
+Mortgage-backed securities tend to increase in value less than other debt securities when interest rates decline, but are subject to similar or greater risk of decline in market value during periods of rising interest rates.
+Additionally, although the value of a mortgage-pass through security may decline when interest rates rise, the converse is not necessarily true, since in periods of declining interest rates the mortgages underlying the security are more likely to be prepaid, causing the Fund to purchase new securities at market rates, which usually will be lower.
+Mortgage pass-through securities also are subject to prepayment risk and extension risk.
 When interest rates decline, borrowers tend to repay their mortgages more quickly, such as by refinancing them.
 When this occurs, the mortgages that back these securities suffer a higher rate of prepayment.
 When mortgages are prepaid, a Fund may have to reinvest in securities with a lower yield or fail to recover premiums paid for securities with higher interest rates.
 This could cause a decrease in a Fund's income and net asset value.
 Extension risk is the flip side of prepayment risk.
 When interest rates rise, mortgage payments may decline and principal may be paid later than expected, extending the duration of these securities and a Fund may exhibit additional volatility.
+These securities are subject to the risk of default on the underlying mortgages, and such risk is heightened during periods of economic downturn.